פסח

 Traditional Jewish thought believes this is the day when the Torah, G-d's Word, was given to the Israelites at Mt.
 Sinai.
 During Shavuot centuries later, G-d's Spirit was given to His people.

-Rosh Hashanah (Head of the Year)
+Yom Teruah (Day of Blasts) Rosh Hashana (Head of the Year)

 The Jewish New Year begins a ten-day period of introspection leading up to Yom Kippur.
 The shofar, a ram's horn, is sounded as an alarm.
 How have we heaved the past year?
 Will we be deemed worthy to be written into G-d's book of Life?
 Also called the Feast of Trumpets, the shofar will announce the coming of a King!